Tarostar/UnrealSpaceExplorer/README.md

 # Blueprints

+Update: Because blueprints have turned out to be so fun and powerful I have developed all of the HUD and inventory system in blueprints.
+I've tried to include all the relevant uassets, materials and textures but this is still not a complete project.

 Some blueprints are committed, but will generally be based on C++ custom classes so that the underlying code can easily be modified.
 Such as the CustomHud class which is the basis for the blueprint HUD.

 The C++ classes will generally be exposed to blueprints for easy in-editor tweaks.